 Season highlights include:

-UCSO features and supports emerging young artists through the Schatzkamer Young Artist Competition (YAC).
-The original conductor of the UCSO, William "Willie" Schatzkamer founded the YAC in the late 1960s.
-Initially, he was the sole judge for the competition, and the young musician he ranked highest performed as soloist with the Orchestra.
-The UCSO is proud to continue this tradition, for instrumentalists aged 13-22, and vocalists aged 16-26.
-Young musicians from all over the St. Louis Metro Area compete before a panel of three professional adjudicators to earn a cash award and the honor of playing as soloist with the UCSO.
-While there is generally one annual winner, the panelists do, at times, award honorable mention status to other competitors, and these runners-up also perform on the season finale.
+The UCSO features and supports emerging young artists through the Schatzkamer Young Artist Competition (YAC), traditionally showcasing the competition winner(s) at the season finale.
+The original conductor of the UCSO, William “Willie” Schatzkamer founded the YAC in the late 1960s.
+The UCSO is proud to continue this tradition for instrumentalists aged 13-22 and vocalists aged 16-26.
+Young musicians from all over the St. Louis Metro Area compete before a panel of professional adjudicators to earn a cash award and the honor of playing as soloist with the UCSO.
+While there is generally one annual winner, the panelists do, at times, award honorable mention status to other competitors, and these runners-up may also perform in the concert.

 The UCSO will continue our tradition of providing a venue for local and regional composers and soloists and celebrating extraordinary lesser-known works by well-known composers.
 All concerts will remain free of charge, granting access to a diverse audience.